 Some employers may prefer candidates with bachelor's degrees in construction management, urban planning, or a similar field of study.
 A bachelor's degree program in construction management may provide students with knowledge in a variety of topics, such as design, construction technologies, estimating, contracts and specifications, project management, and quality assurance.
 Depending on the chosen degree, specialization coursework might include surveying and mapping, transportation engineering, highway design, building energy systems, and other topics.

 Step 2: Gain Work Experience

-Most employers require between 1 and 3 years of experience performing construction document reviews, filing for permit approvals and researching property status.
+Most employers require one to three years of experience performing construction document reviews, filing for permit approvals, and researching property status.
 An entry-level position in a construction or building department environment can provide the skills needed for a permit expeditor position.

 Step 3: Seek Career Advancement